 Manslaughter is considered a felony in the second degree due to lack of intent, but if someone is convicted of manslaughter, he or she could still spend a life term in prison, and often not less than 25 years in the penitentiary.

 If you are facing a homicide-related charge in Florida, you need to act immediately to assert and protect your rights.
-Contact Scott and Medling, P.A. immediately for a consultation.
+Contact a homicide lawyer at The Law Offices of Roger Scott immediately for a consultation.